Sheep Meadow: Notable uses

 Sheep Meadow has held many large-scale events, and people have gathered for many uses.
 However, managerial neglect took a toll on the park's condition, and by the 1970s, the frequent festivals and concerts in Central Park were later identified as part of the cause for the park's subsequent deterioration.
 After the 1970s renovation, the open space of Sheep Meadow was surrounded by a chain link fence.
 The perimeter contains signs saying that team sports, ballplaying, bike riding, skating, glass bottles and dogs are prohibited.
+Frisbee, which is not explicitly prohibited, is often played at the park.

 Sheep Meadow opens at 11 a.m. each day between April and October each year.
 The meadow is closed during winters to allow the sod to grow back.
 The Conservancy internally classifies Sheep Meadow as one of seven "A Lawns", indicating that it has the highest level of use out of the park's four classes of lawns.
 Sheep Meadow is heavily used: in 2009, it was utilized by 30,000 people each day.
 A survey conducted in 2010 found that the meadow saw three million people that year.